Sigmmma/composer/readme.txt

 Known bugs/issues:

+  * The timer going over the time you specify is NOT a bug.
+Read NOTE2 under "Track playtime" in the "Playlist" section of "How to use Composer".

   * If a sound_looping file references a sound that doesnt exist(or cant be loaded), playback will end and Composer will proceed to play the next available track.